South Carolina trails big, wins again 79-64 over Ole Miss

 COLUMBIA, S.C.
+(AP) — South Carolina keeps digging a hole and then the Gamecocks keep finding a way to pull themselves out.

-(AP) — Chris Silva scored 18 points as South Carolina won its fifth Southeastern Conference game after trailing by double digits beating Mississippi 79-64 on Tuesday night.
+South Carolina (14-12, 9-4 Southeastern Conference) won its fifth SEC game after trailing by double digits, beating Mississippi 79-64 on Tuesday night.

-The Gamecocks (14-12, 9-4 SEC) didn’t trail big for long.
-After the Rebels took a 13-2 lead in the first four minutes, South Carolina scored 16 straight points and wouldn’t trail again.

-After the Gamecocks led by as many as 11 toward the end of the first half, Ole Miss (18-8, 8-5) did tie the game at 61 with 6:18 left.
-But South Carolina scored on its next six possessions to take a 75-63 lead with 2:47 left.
+The Gamecocks seem like they have been in a hole all year.
+They started the season 5-8 in nonconference, including losses to Stony Brook and 6-19 Wyoming.
+They have been down by at least 10 in nine of their 13 SEC games.
+And now they are fourth in a league with three teams in the top 13.

+“They are taking me on an unbelievable ride,” South Carolina coach Frank Martin said.

 Most Read Nation & World Stories